 Also set to make a huge impact on the security industry are video analytics solutions.
-By employing metadata, CCTV cameras can recognise potential security breaches, such as abandoned packages or suspicious movement, and are sophisticated enough to know the difference between moving people and safe background conditions, such as moving trees or water.
-“Today’s sophisticated video analytics lets you determine different behaviours – loitering, object removal, speed of travel, direction of travel etc,” explains Pritchard.
+By employing metadata, CCTV cameras can recognize potential security breaches, such as abandoned packages or suspicious movement, and are sophisticated enough to know the difference between moving people and safe background conditions, such as moving trees or water.
+“Today’s sophisticated video analytics lets you determine different behaviors – loitering, object removal, speed of travel, direction of travel etc,” explains Pritchard.

 “So if somebody was driving the wrong way down a one way street, it would inform the control room.
 If we were in an art gallery, we’d draw a square around expensive paintings and if anybody got close to them or tried to remove them the security camera would be able to make the decision that an object had disappeared etc. No wires or laser beams needed,” she states.

 For operatives there are tangible benefits.
-Advanced video analytics software, for instance, pinpoints with coloured boxes areas of the screen that contain threats, which makes the job of the observer easier and the ultimate response quicker and more effective.
+Advanced video analytics software, for instance, pinpoints with colored boxes areas of the screen that contain threats, which makes the job of the observer easier and the ultimate response quicker and more effective.